 If you’re the only person with parental responsibility

-You can name a guardian for your child, who would be appointed immediately on your death.
-The guardian will have priority over the surviving parent, if there is one.
+The guardian you name for your child would be appointed as soon as you die.
+They’d have priority over the surviving parent, if there was one.

 If your child’s other parent wanted your child to live with them, they could challenge your decision by applying to the court for an order.
-This means that they would be asking a court to decide that your child should live with them instead of the guardian.
-The court would have to make the decision based on what would be best for your child.
+They’d be asking the court to decide that your child should live with them instead of the guardian.
+The court would consider what would be best for your child.

 If you and your child’s other parent both have parental responsibility

-Either parent can appoint a guardian, but the guardian will only be appointed after both parents with parental responsibility have died.
-If your child does not have a relationship with their other parent, or you think another person would be more suitable to look after your child, do make your wishes known in a will or other document.
-The person you name will not be appointed as a guardian because your child’s other parent has parental responsibility, but it may be taken into consideration if a court has to be involved.
+Either parent can name a guardian, and the guardian would only be appointed after both parents have died.
+If your child doesn’t have a relationship with their other parent, or if you think someone else would be more suitable to look after your child, it’s important to put this down in writing – either in a will or other document.
+The person you suggest as guardian won’t be appointed because your child’s other parent has parental responsibility.
+But your wishes would be taken into consideration if a court is involved.

-If you have a child arrangements order which names you as the person your child lives with, you can appoint a guardian who will be appointed after your death.
+If you have a child arrangements order naming you as the person your child lives with, you can appoint a guardian to look after your child after you die.

-Your child would live with their guardian rather than their other parent, but they would share parental responsibility.
-If your child’s other parent wanted their child to live with them they could challenge your decision by applying to the court for an order.
-The court would decide based on what was best for your child.
+In this instance, your child would live with their guardian rather than their other parent, but they’d share parental responsibility.
+If your child’s other parent wanted their child to live with them, they could apply to the court for an order.
+The court would decide based on what’s best for your child.